 Yet almost no one talks about a very common aftereffect of sipping adult beverages: diarrhea.

 When you drink alcohol, it travels to your stomach.
-If there is food in your stomach, alcohol will be absorbed along with some of the nutrients of the food into your bloodstream through the cells in the stomach wall.
+If there’s food in your stomach, alcohol will be absorbed along with some of the nutrients of the food into your bloodstream through the cells in the stomach wall.
 This slows the digestion of the alcohol.

 The first thing to do if you experience diarrhea while or after drinking alcohol is to cut out alcohol.
-Don’t drink until your digestion returns to normal, and when you do, be aware that the diarrhea may return.
+Don’t drink until your digestion returns to normal.
+When you do drink again, be aware that the diarrhea may return.